 Land Reform Futures scenarios

-What could happen to land reform in South Africa over the next 15 years?
+What could happen to land reform in South Africa by 2030?

-Vumelana completed land reform scenarios about what could happen in South Africa by 2030 and are designed to trigger an open and constructive search for strategic responses to thorny questions of land reform in South Africa.
+In 2015, Vumelana completed the Land Reform Futures Scenarios, which explored what could happen in South Africa’s land reform programme by 2030.
+The Land Reform Future Scenarios are designed to trigger an open and constructive search for strategic responses to thorny questions on land reform in South Africa.